thientran1707/IVLE-Login/README.md

 ```
 https://ivle.nus.edu.sg/api/login/?apikey={Your API key}&url=
 ```
-Submit a POST request to the above url, together with the following ```x-www-form-urlencoded``` data:
+Submit a POST request to the above url with header ```Content-Type: application/x-www-form-urlencoded```, and the following data:

 | Key  | Value |
 | ------------- | ------------- |